hatamiarash7/IPLookup/README.md

 ## Usage

-Register in [IPGeoLocation.io](https://ipgeolocation.io) and get your API-KEY.
+* Register in [IPGeoLocation.io](https://ipgeolocation.io) and get your API-KEY
-Place your API-KEY in code.
+* Place your API-KEY in code

 ```
 python3 -m pip install -r requirements.txt